 Loop braiding in Asia has been studied by Mari Omura, she and others have found evidence for it there going back at least a couple thousand years BC.
 (More on this in the footnotes of A-fell, V-fell, and Slentre.)

-*One example of evidence for the inferable 4-loop square and flat braids (I’m sure many more exist for these and the other ‘obvious’ braids): pp 12 and 33 in Part iv of the Speiser-Boutrup series European Loop Braiding deals with the pursestrings of a 14th C German purse in the V&A Museum.
+*Examples of historical evidence for inferable braids (These are just some random examples, not a comprehensive list.
+I’m sure there are many more surviving examples lying unnoticed as trimming and cords in clothing and textile collections in European museums.): pp 12 and 33 in Part iv of the Speiser-Boutrup series European Loop Braiding deals with the pursestrings of a 14th C German purse in the V&A Museum.
 The ends of the pursestrings on each side are 16 loops that divide into a very long ‘fringe’ of four 4-loop braids.
 Each of these 4-loop braids has a different braid structure.
 (Seems that the maker was having fun with these!
-The braids are so narrow, no one but the maker would likely even notice the differences).
+These 4-loop braids are so narrow, no one but the maker would likely even notice the differences).
 One was a 4-loop flat braid, one a 4-loop square braid, and two others that were too fine for the structure to be determined exactly – Noémi Speiser provides a theoretical analysis of all the possibilities (a few variations of unorthodox braids, as well as the 4-loop spiral braid.)

-Here, as well as in Part IV of European Loop Braiding, Joy Boutrup and Noémi Speiser discuss a collection of medieval purses having 6-loop unorthodox braids associated with them (as well as other larger braids), not explicitly described in the loop braiding manuscripts, but obvious based on the broad lace of 5.
+In Issue 7 of L-MBRIC, as well as in Part IV of European Loop Braiding, Joy Boutrup and Noémi Speiser discuss a collection of medieval purses having 6-loop unorthodox braids associated with them (as well as other larger braids), not explicitly described in the loop braiding manuscripts, but obvious based on the broad lace of 5.
 Six loops is an “odd” number for a braid as it creates an asymmetrical structure, but just as with the flat 8-loop braid Lace Daunce, an even number of loops allows symmetrical color-patterns that are not possible with an odd number of loops.
-(Actual braiders in earlier eras seem not to have been as concerned about perfect structural symmetry as Noémi Speiser!)
+(Actual braiders in earlier eras seem not to have been as concerned about perfect structural symmetry as Noémi Speiser, as she herself admits!)

 *Side-slit braids: Apparently, there are several references in 17th C. loop braiding manuscripts to the ‘string with edges open’ i.e. a 2-layer multi-braider (“double” or “triple” etc) braid with a shallow slit/opening between the upper and lower layer along the 2 edges of the braid.
-They aren’t mentioned in the few 15th C. manuscripts, but the Side-slit double braid method is a very obvious corollary to the Hollow double braid method that is described.
-However it turns out that side-slit two-person braids probably preceded the hollow double braid in Europe by at least a couple of centuries.
-Noémi Speiser and Joy Boutrup mention side-slit double braid artifacts of ‘orthodox twill’ like a square braid (though with an unorthodox loop exchange between the two braiders) from as far back as the 13th C. [Part 1, page 33 of European Loop Braiding] through the 17th C. Hollow double braids aren’t possible with that unorthodox exchange, which seems to have been the first and longest-lasting method in Europe for making multiple-worker braids – known from even before the 13th C. with unorthodox braids (individual braiders making the ‘broad lace of 5‘ type braid).
+They aren’t mentioned at all in the few 15th C. manuscripts, but the Side-slit double braid method is a very obvious corollary to the Hollow double braid method described in those 15th C. manuscripts.
+However, it turns out that side-slit two-person braids preceded the 15th C. hollow double braid in Europe by at least a couple of centuries.
+Noémi Speiser and Joy Boutrup mention side-slit double braid artifacts of ‘orthodox twill’ like a square braid (though with different type of loop exchange between the two or more braiders, see next footnote) from as far back as the 13th C. [Part 1, page 33 of European Loop Braiding], all the way through the 17th Century.
+Flat and Hollow double braids aren’t possible with that older type of loop exchange, only with the ‘standard’ loop exchange that was carefully explained in the 15th C. manuscripts, and may have only arisen around then (see following footnote).

 Re the 15th C: Part IV, page 29 of the same series deals with the pursestrings of a 15th C. purse in the Textile Museum in St. Gallen, Switzerland.
 The purse’s carrying strap is a 10-loop 2-person double braid with “open selvedges” – this is what I mean by a side-slit double braid – though this particular braid had more going on than a basic double braid.
 For one thing it probably had the archaic type of loop-exchange between the two braiders mentioned above.
 Also, the center of the braid was embellished with countertwining, probably by a third braider (creating a design like the one that runs down the center of the Barleycorn or Gren dorge braid, and obscuring most of the loop-exchange area).
 Speiser also reported on this purse in Issue 10 of L-MBRIC (scroll down page to find report.)